Adult Antiretroviral Guidelines

 Table 24e.
 Drug Interactions Between the CCR5 Antagonist Maraviroc and Other Drugs (Including Antiretroviral Agents)

-In the table below, “no dose adjustment needed” indicates that the U.S. Food and Drug Administration–approved dose of maraviroc (MVC) 300 mg twice daily should be used.
+In the table below, “no dose adjustment needed” indicates that the U.S. Food and Drug Administration– approved dose of maraviroc (MVC) 300 mg twice daily should be used.
 Recommendations for managing a particular drug interaction may differ, depending on whether a new antiretroviral (ARV) drug is being initiated in a patient on a stable concomitant medication or a new concomitant medication is being initiated in a patient on a stable ARV regimen.
 The magnitude and significance of drug interactions are difficult to predict when several drugs with competing metabolic pathways are prescribed concomitantly.
-In cases where an interacting drug needs to be replaced with an alternative, providers should exercise their clinical judgement to select the most appropriate alternative medication to use.
+In cases where an interacting drug needs to be replaced with an alternative, providers should exercise their clinical judgment to select the most appropriate alternative medication.

 Concomitant Drug Class/ Name